Edgio Security is designed to secure your web applications against malicious and unwanted traffic.

 -

-In the Security Application Name option, type My Security App and then click Continue.
+In the Security Application Name option, type

-From the Rules section, click Access Rule.
+From the Select the rules you would like to add or create section, click Access Rule.

 -